IbadDE/IbadDE/README.md

 - 👋 Hi, I’m @IbadDE
 - 👀 I’m interested in Data Engineering
-- 🌱 I’m currently learning Data analysis
+- 🌱 I’m currently looking for a job as a Data analyst.
 - 📫 How to reach me Ibadullah99@icloud.com

 <!---